 VAT deregistration threshold

-Once your business is VAT registered, you still have the option to deregister and deregister from the VAT registration.
+Once your business is VAT registered, you still have the option to deregister from the VAT registration.
 There is another threshold for this, the so-called VAT deregistration threshold.
 If you want to deregister from VAT, your turnover must not have reached this threshold in the last twelve months.

 VAT thresholds for different accounting schemes